fygar256/information_and_computer_sciences_treatise/README.md

 Here are the information and computer science treatises.

-info.py: trial to extract any information from pi and to extract the phone number who you think to love from perfect random number.
+info_pi: trial to extract any information from pi and to extract the phone number who you think to love from perfect random number.

 infinitesimal: simulation and consideration of infinitesimal on computer science.